Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Decision 1: How far from the wall are you standing?

 This is about your distance from the wall before you begin the peek.
-Standing close to the wall gives you a small angle — you can only see a sliver around the corner, and you move slowly because of the collision geometry.
-Standing 3–5 meters back from the wall opens your angle wide: you see more of the space beyond the corner, you move freely, and the enemy sees less of you because you're further away.
+Standing close to the wall will expose you before you place your crosshair on the enemy.
+Standing 3–5 meters back from the wall opens your angle and allows you to put sights on the same time they see you, giving you the advantage.
 Stand away from the wall.

 ✗ Close to Wall

 Hugging the wall.
-Narrow sightline, slow movement, enemy can pre-aim your only exit point.
+Narrow sightline, enemy can pre-aim you before you can.
 You see less, they see you sooner.

 ✓ Far from Wall

 3–5m off the wall.
 Wide sightline, free movement, you're a smaller target at distance.
-You see more, they see less of you.
+You see each other at the same time.

 Decision 2: How far do you step around the corner?

 This is separate from wall distance.
-Even from the far position, you should only step around the corner far enough to see your target — never step wide.
+Even from the far position, you should only step around the corner far enough to see your target — avoid stepping wide.
 Stepping wide means moving so far around the corner that you've left your retreat angle behind.
-If you take fire from a wide position, getting back to cover takes too long.
-Stay far from the wall, but keep your step around the corner controlled — just enough to acquire the target, no more.
+Additionally, this give more time for your enemy to react.
+Stay only wide enough to acquire the target, no more.
+Advanced exceptions do exist, though.

-✓ Do Stand far from the wall.
-Step around only as far as needed to see the target, then hold that angle
+✓ Do Step around only as far as needed to see the target, then hold that angle

-✗ Don't Hug the wall OR step wide around it — both give the enemy the advantage in different ways
+✗ Don't Step wide around around the wall — it will give the enemy the advantage

 06e / Equipment